 Here’s what a few users are saying:

 QuickBooks Online uses 128-bit SSL encryption and multi-factor authentication.
 Physical safeguards have been implemented at the Tier 4 data center, and routine testing ensures security.
-For more information on Quickbooks security, and to learn how you can play a factor in making your data even more secure, go here.
+For more information on QuickBooks security, and to learn how you can play a factor in making your data even more secure, check out the Intuit website.